charmplusplus/charm/doc/charm++/manual.rst

 ::

-   //In the .ci file:
+   // In the .ci file:
    initnode void registerSumTwoShorts(void);

-   //In some .C file:
+   // In some .C file:
    /*global*/ CkReduction::reducerType sumTwoShortsType;
    /*initnode*/ void registerSumTwoShorts(void)
    {
      sumTwoShortsType=CkReduction::addReducer(sumTwoShorts);
    }

-   //In some member function, contribute data to the customized reduction:
+   // In some member function, contribute data to the customized reduction: short data[2]=...;
-     short data[2]=...;
    contribute(2*sizeof(short),data,sumTwoShortsType);

 | Note that typed reductions briefed in Section :numref:`reductions`
   can also be used for custom reductions.
 The target reduction client